Skip to main content

 • Highlight opportunities for service improvement.

 Key themes from the evaluation included access to timely diagnosis, variability in care quality, lack of coordination across specialties, emotional wellbeing support needs, and the importance of multidisciplinary approaches.
 The report offers actionable insights to support future service development and more responsive, equitable care for people with lupus.
-CEDAR would like to express sincere thanks to all participants who took part in the evaluation.

 Report